 How much will my repayments be?

 9% of your income over the £21,000 threshold.
 For example, if your income is £25,000 a year then your loan repayments would be around £360 a year (or £30 a month).

 More information on the Advanced Learner Loan is available from the Government website.

 As an Apprentice, you learn on the job and you are an employee.
 As an employee, you are entitled to a wage, which means you EARN WHILST YOU LEARN, plus, you won’t be racking up any student debts.
-Apprentices are entitled to the apprentice rate which is currently £3.50 per hour (1st April 2017), if they’re either:
+Apprentices are entitled to the apprentice rate which will be £3.70 per hour (as of 1st April 2018), if they’re either:

 aged under 19